centre-for-humanities-computing/pixplot/README.md

-# CHCAA Pix plot docker container
+# CHC Pix plot docker container
 A fork of [DHLab's pix plot repository](https://github.com/YaleDHLab/pix-plot) for demonstrations with custom image collections

 ## About PixPlot